Partnership for the Advancement of Cancer Research Project

 About the Cancer Research Internship for Undergraduate Students

-This intensive, nine-week program is designed to provide research experience and mentorship for underrepresented undergraduate students attending NMSU.
+This intensive, nine-week program is designed to provide research experience and mentorship for underrepresented undergraduate students attending NMSU who are interested in biomedical research.
 Under the guidance of a faculty mentor, students will complete an independent research project and present their findings at a competitive poster session.

-The program runs from Monday, June 10 through Saturday, August 10, 2013 (Monday, June 10 and Saturday, August 10 are travel days).
+The program runs from Monday, June 16 through Friday, August 15, 2014.
 Students must be able to commit to this entire period in order to participate.

 Photo credit Jordan Cañas